orhanrecep90/ChatApp/README.md

 # ChatApp
 Used technologies Net Core 5, SignalR, Redis, MongoDB.

-There are settings in the appsettings.json file.
+## For using this app.
+Must be installed the above technologies in your environment.
+There are Redis and MongoDB configuration in appsettings.json.
+You must change ConnectionString, Host and Port values.